TrongTan124/ghichep-OpenStack/tim-hieu-ve-cloud-computing.md

 </ul>
 <ul> <b>3 mô hình dịch vụ</b>
 <li> Software as a Service (SaaS): (<i>The capability provided to the consumer is to use the provider’s
-applications running on a cloud infrastructure2.
+applications running on a cloud infrastructure.
 The applications are accessible from various client devices through either a thin client interface, such as a web browser (e.g., web-based email), or a program interface.
 The consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, storage, or even individual application capabilities, with the possible exception of limited userspecific application configuration settings.</i>)</li>
 <li> Platform as a Service (PaaS): (<i>The capability provided to the consumer is to deploy onto the cloud
-infrastructure consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider.3 The consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, or storage, but has control over the deployed applications and possibly configuration settings for the application-hosting environment.</i>)</li>
+infrastructure consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider.
+The consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, or storage, but has control over the deployed applications and possibly configuration settings for the application-hosting environment.</i>)</li>